 3. Advocate for a cause

-Are you passionate about a specific issue?
+Are you passionate about a specific issue and want to make a difference?
 These are the humanitarian problems we’re currently advocating on and we would love your help:

 - Loneliness – It affects lots of people, but one strong connection can be enough to beat it.
 Reach out to someone who is lonely, invite them out to an activity, a course or a meal.
 Check out our recent #beatloneliness project – which hundreds of teams all over the country joined.